Long covid

 Members of Parliament can refer cases involving maladministration to the Parliamentary and Health Service Ombudsman, but it will normally be expected that a person has exhausted the normal complaints procedures before any approach is made.

-Independent assessment providers write reports for DWP Decision Makers, but do not make benefits decisions.
+Assessment providers write reports for DWP Decision Makers, but do not make benefits decisions.
 A person seeking to challenge a decision on a claim for ESA or PIP must do so in the usual way – see Challenging benefits decisions.
 However, if they wish to make a complaint about the assessment – for example about the conduct of the health professional, the appointment arrangements, or the facilities at the assessment centre – they will need to go through the relevant assessment provider’s complaints procedure:

 If the person has exhausted the assessment provider’s complaints procedure and still isn’t happy, they can take their complaint to the Independent Case Examiner.
-The Independent Case Examiner cannot look into a health professional’s clinical findings, but can consider complaints about the way an assessment was conducted, for example if the health professional was rude or insensitive.
+The Independent Case Examiner cannot look into a health professional’s clinical findings but can consider complaints about the way an assessment was conducted, for example if the health professional was rude or insensitive.

 If the person is not satisfied with the Independent Case Examiner’s response, their MP can refer the case to the Parliamentary and Health Service Ombudsman, as outlined above.